Details of the Council's local welfare assistance scheme. Eligibility criteria and how to apply for a support grant or emergency loan.

 Employment and Support Allowance

-Universal Credit, where the amount equals the living allowance.
+Universal Credit, where the amount awarded equals the living allowance.

 To apply for local welfare assistance please complete our online application form below: